missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

    21.89 ± 2.33 times faster than 'find . -iname "*.jpg"'
 ```

-As it was the case for debugging, browsers also come with a fantastic set of tools for profiling webpage loading letting you figure out where time is being spent: loading, rendering, scripting, &c.
+As it was the case for debugging, browsers also come with a fantastic set of tools for profiling webpage loading, letting you figure out where time is being spent (loading, rendering, scripting, &c).
 More info for [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Performance/Profiling_with_the_Built-in_Profiler) and [Chrome](https://developers.google.com/web/tools/chrome-devtools/rendering-toolss).

 # Exercises